Can lay sod in the fall? Yes, you can!

 Although spring is the traditional time to plant sod, there can be benefits to installing it in autumn.

-You can also see savings on both the prices of the sod and installation costs during slower months of fall and winter.
+- You can also see savings on both prices and installation costs during slower months of fall and winter.

 How Long Does Sod Take to Root in the Fall?